APPLICATIONS OF TECHNOLOGY:

 - Vibration-resistant connector

-- Electronic applications such as sensor arrays and LED strips require narrow cascaded printed circuit boards (PCBs).
-However, current solutions for interconnecting boards involve connectors or board-to-board soldering and therefore have a host of disadvantages (e.g., labor intensive, mechanically unreliable, expensive, often require too much board space).
+- Sensor probes, sensor arrays and LED strips require narrow cascaded printed circuit boards (PCBs).
+However, current solutions for interconnecting boards involve connectors or board-to-board soldering and therefore have a host of disadvantages (e.g., labor intensive, mechanically unreliable, expensive, bulky or require too much board space).
 To overcome such limitations, a new board-to-board connection technique was developed.

 DEVELOPMENT STAGE: Proven principle